What does PEEL stand for?

 The Project for Enhancing Effective Learning (PEEL) was founded in 1985 by a group of teachers and academics who shared concerns about the prevalence of passive, unreflective, dependent student learning, even in apparently successful lessons.
 They set out to research classroom approaches that would stimulate and support student learning that was more informed, purposeful, intellectually active, independent and metacognitive.
 The project was unfunded and not a result of any system or institution-level initiative.
 PEEL teachers agreed to meet on a regular basis, in their own time, to share and analyse experiences, ideas and new practices.

 The original project was intended to run for two years at one (secondary) school, however the process of collaborative action-research, the developments of so many new ideas for practice and the changes in classroom environment all proved very rewarding for the teachers.
 Consequently, at the end of the initial two years, the teachers refused to let the project end and a year later it began to spread to other schools in Australia and then in other countries.
 This spread was driven by teachers in those schools who had similar concerns about learning, as well as the lack of opportunities in a normal school day for collaborative reflection, and who wished to set up PEEL groups of their own.
 While the initial spread was in secondary schools, it became just as prevalent in primary/elementary schools.
-In 2020 35 years after the original project, PEEL is no longer active but the resources developed over 35 years are still available.
+In 2023 38 years after the original project, there is no longer a network of PEEL professional learning communities, however there is still some research activity going on and the resources developed over 38 years are still available and highly relevant to educators today.

 How did PEEL work?

 PEEL operated as a network of autonomous and voluntary groups of teachers who took on a role of interdependent innovators.
 The teachers agreed to meet regularly to reflect on their practice, and to provide mutual support and stimulation for the processes of teacher and student change.
 Coherence was provided by the shared concerns about passive, dependent learning and by the publications of the project and by structures that allowed teachers to learn from and share new wisdom with teachers in other schools as well as a few academic friends.
-In more recent years PEEL provides resources for teachers developed over a 35 year period.
+These structures enabled the production of books, the journal PEEL SEEDS, (where teachers wrote about their practice) conferences, PEEL collective meetings, a range of short courses and in-service activities and of course, PEEL in Practice (a large database of teaching practice).
+In more recent years PEEL provides resources for teachers, teacher leaders and teacher educators developed over a 38 year period.

 PEEL groups and individual teachers continually generated new wisdom about learning, teaching and change, but their unfunded and voluntary nature meant that, without PEEL Publishing, most, if not all of this wisdom would remain in the individual groups and schools.
 PEEL Publishing operated as part of the project with the role of documenting and sharing the insights, experiences and ideas that emerge from the groups and individual teachers.
 PEEL in Practice, a database of ideas that currently contains over 1700 articles is the only resource now available.
 We continue to add new articles to this database when they are written in initiatives consistent with the goals of PEEL